Are you using Google Alerts for sales prospecting and research? It may be the sales tool you never knew you needed. Read on to learn more.

 Bonus!
 Track trigger events with social listening tools

 While very effective, Google Alerts isn’t a one-and-done tool.
 There’s always more you can do to make your social strategy more comprehensive.
-Try including social listening tools like these to hear (and see the analytics of) what all the streets are saying — like Social Media Avenue or Webpage Behavior Boulevard:
+Try including social listening tools like these to hear (and see the analytics of) what people are saying about your brand:

 - HootSuite to tune into social conversations.
 Set up social media streams to help you identify trigger events through keywords, mentions, and hashtags.